gobbyo/kinetic-display/docs/assembly/controllerpcbassembly.md

 ## Controller and Digit 1 Schematic

-The schematic in this section represents the **Colons & Display Microcontroller** portion of the circuit for the controller and digit 1 PCB.
+The schematic in this section (below) represents the **Colons & Display Microcontroller** portion of the circuit for the controller and digit 1 PCB.
 This circuit is designed to control the colons of the display, acting as the central hub for communication, power management, and environmental data (interior and outdoor) integration.
 The Raspberry Pi Pico W 2040 orchestrates all operations, while the supporting components ensure stable and efficient functionality.
 Below is an explanation of the various components, their purpose, and how the circuitry functions:

 ### *Key Components and Their Purpose*